Direction 15: Establishment of Highway over Untitled Crown Land

 If the highway will not be established on a subdivision plan, the following process can be used.

-- The land surveyor must obtain authorization from MoTI for establishment of a highway under their administration and control.
-Authorization for establishment of a highway within a municipality must be obtained from the Ministry of Water, Land and Resource Stewardship.
+- The land surveyor must obtain authorization from MoTT for establishment of a highway under their administration and control.
+Authorizations for establishment of a highway within a municipality must be obtained from Ministry of Water, Land and Resource Stewardship.

-- The land surveyor submits an application for a parcel designation to the Surveyor General through myLTSA.
+- The land surveyor submits an application for a parcel designation to SG through myLTSA.

-- The Surveyor General will issue a parcel designation for the land that is to be established as a highway.
+- SG will issue a parcel designation for the land that is to be established as a highway.

 - The land surveyor conducts the survey and prepares a survey plan pursuant to the Land Act using the designation issued above, and then a reference plan pursuant to Section 107 of the Land Title Act to establish the parcel as highway, or arterial highway, as appropriate.

-- Both plans are submitted to Surveyor General for review at the same time.
+- Both plans are submitted to SG for review at the same time.

-- The Surveyor General will confirm the Land Act plan and will notify the land surveyor that the reference plan is approved.
+- SG will confirm the Land Act plan and will notify the land surveyor that the reference plan is approved.

-- Following confirmation of the Land Act survey plan, Surveyor General will be instructed by the Province to prepare a Crown grant and submit the grant to the land title office to raise title to the new parcel in the name of the Crown.
+- Following confirmation of the Land Act survey plan, SG will be instructed by the Province to prepare a Crown grant and submit the grant to the land title office to raise title to the new parcel in the name of the Crown.

-- The land surveyor, MoTI, MoTI legal counsel or the land surveyor’s client (if other than MoTI) will collect all necessary signatures and then submit the reference plan to the land title office for registration.
+- The land surveyor, MoTT, MoTT legal counsel or the land surveyor’s client (if other than MoTT) will collect all necessary signatures and then submit the reference plan to the land title office for registration.
 Upon registration, highway is established.

-If your government contact needs advice or guidance, the Surveyor General is able to offer assistance.
+If your government contact needs advice or guidance, the SG is able to offer assistance.

 Dave Swaile, BCLS, CLS